Covantec/formacion-bachaco/capitulos/qweb-creando-vistas-kanban-reportes.rst

 your system.
 Lett display the You need Wkhtmltopdf to print a pdf version of the reports time library

--  user: This is the record for the user running the report
+-  ``user``: This is the record for the user running the report

--  res\_company: This is the record for the current user Designing the User Interface\*, with an additional widget to set the widget to use to render the field.
+-  ``res_company``: This is the record for the current user Designing the User Interface, with an additional widget to set the widget to use to render the field.

 A common example is a monetary field, as shown in the following: